Desmonddesco/ResourceBookingSystem-main/README.md

 - **Conflicting Dependencies**: EF Core packages defaulted to `8.0.0`, but manually managed version alignment
 - **405 Errors**: Due to incorrect method signatures or routing issues in `Edit` form
 - **500 Internal Errors**: From runtime mismatches and object-model view issues
-- **MySQL via Pomelo**: Initially explored Pomelo, but settled with SQL Server for reliability
 - **EF Migrations**: Required several re-runs to sync model changes with database

 ---